Do Facebook Groups Make Money? 15 Ways To Monetize a Facebook Group

 While social media is a great place for people to come together online, groups take it to another level.

 Groups are a great place for people to come together.
-Group members ask questions, share helpful and actionable advice, and make friends with like-minded people.
+Community members ask questions, share helpful and actionable advice, and make friends with like-minded people.

-As an online business owner or entrepreneur, you should grow a Facebook group.
+As an online business owner or entrepreneur, you should grow and monetize your Facebook group.
 It's free and it's an excellent opportunity to get more eyes on your products or services.
 Check out our guide on how to create a Facebook group for how to do it.

 However, a Facebook group doesn't even have to be product or service-focused to make money.